 - Learn proper jumping and landing technique

 - Train and condition year-round

-Join us for a FREE educational webinar on October 1 at 6:30 p.m., with Dr. Adam Metzler and physical therapist Kathy Boehmer.
-Our team will teach you injury prevention techniques and rehabilitation of an ACL injury.
-Register for the event at stelizabeth.com/livingwithoutlimits.
+Watch our FREE educational webinar with Dr. Adam Metzler and physical therapist Kathy Boehmer.
+Our team will talk about the ACL, teach you injury prevention techniques and rehabilitation of an ACL injury.
+Watch the event at stelizabeth.com/livingwithoutlimits.